lalithsuresh/lalithsuresh.github.io/research.md

 as the state of practice.

-I am currently CEO & Co-founder at [Feldera](https://www.feldera.com/), where we are building an engine that brings real-time SQL powers to your lakehouse.
+I am currently CEO & Co-founder at [Feldera](https://www.feldera.com/), where we are building a powerful streaming platform for AI, ML and data teams.
+It is powered by our [award-winning research](https://www.feldera.com/blog/tags/award/) that allows us to incrementally execute arbitrarily complex SQL programs.

 Prior to Feldera, I was a senior researcher at VMware Research (2016-2023), where I led research efforts to improve the scalability, reliability and extensibility of